TempBEV: Improving Learned BEV Encoders with Combined Image and BEV Space Temporal Aggregation: Experiments

-With TempBEV, we combine temporal aggregation in image and BEV space, to test our hypothesis from Section \ref{sec:approach_temporal_aggregation}.
-Compared to the BEVFormer baseline model, TempBEV performs better by \SI{+1.06}{pts} NDS, \SI{+1.44}{pts} mAP, \SI{+1.20}{pts} Road IoU, \SI{+1.12}{pts} Lane IoU, and \SI{+1.85}{pts} Pedestrian Crossing IoU.
+With TempBEV, we combine temporal aggregation in image and BEV space to test our hypothesis from Section \ref{sec:approach_temporal_aggregation}.
+Compared to the BEVFormer baseline model, even with the simplest optical flow encoder from FlowNet, TempBEV performs better by \SI{+1.06}{pts} NDS, \SI{+1.44}{pts} mAP, \SI{+1.20}{pts} Road IoU, \SI{+1.12}{pts} Lane IoU, and \SI{+1.85}{pts} Pedestrian Crossing IoU.
 This confirms our hypothesis of the complementary nature of image and BEV space temporal aggregation.
 Starting from the baseline with no temporal aggregation and adding the image space aggregation improves NDS by just \SI{+0.45}{pts}.
 Starting from the baseline with BEV space aggregation and adding image space aggregation improves NDS even more by \SI{+1.06}{pts}.
 This highlights that image and BEV space aggregation are not just complementary but also show synergy effects.

-The results show the effectiveness of our theoretical analysis to guide our adjustments to the temporal aggregation mechanism.
-We leave it for future work to use these insights to improve the latest SOTA models.
+The results show the effectiveness of our adjustments to the temporal aggregation mechanism.
+We leave it for future work to use these insights to improve the latest state of the art models.